ifapoleon/calculator-espresso-tests/README.md

     - Tap on Save
     - Compare entered HEX code to saved one

-    Expected result: Saved HEX color code should be the same as entered one.
+    Expected result: Saved HEX color code should be the same as entered one

 [![](https://i.imgur.com/qsYzXmw.gif)](https://i.imgur.com/qsYzXmw.gif)